 Anaerobic training activities are basically any type of training which requires you to do a short, power-burst bout.

 Here are some examples of anaerobic training activities:

 - Broad jumping

-Because of the nature of anaerobic exercise (short, power-burst movements), this type of training mainly develops muscle strength, size, strength endurance and explosiveness.
+Because of the nature of anaerobic exercise (short, power-burst movements), this type of training mainly develops muscle strength, size, endurance and explosiveness.

 Examples Of Aerobic Exercise